OpenMoonRay/openmoonray-docs/docs/getting-started/installation/building-moonray/rocky9_build.md

 ---
 # Building MoonRay on Rocky Linux 9

+Start with reading the [general build instructions](../general_build).

-The general documentation for building MoonRay is [here](../general_build).
-This documents gives more explicit instructions for building on a Rocky Linux 9 installation.
+This document gives more explicit instructions for building on a Rocky Linux 9 installation.
 To keep it concrete, I've chosen specific directory locations, which you can change as needed:

 - */source* location of the openmoonray repository clone
 - */build* CMake build directory